Contact:

 Support frame

 A support frame is a column-beam system whose members are connected via pinned or moment-resisting joints.
 Frames primarily resist bending and shear actions; they provide bracing in one or more directions and, together with floor diaphragms, form a three-dimensional structural system.
 Support frames occur in reinforced concrete, steel and composite construction, with or without infill walls.
-Their structural effectiveness depends on joint stiffness, connection details, cross-sectional geometry and interaction with adjacent components.
+Their structural effectiveness depends on joint stiffness, connection details, cross-sectional geometry, ductility and redundancy, as well as the interaction with adjacent components such as slabs, cores and infills.

 Configuration and structural behavior of support frames